Panama - Data Protection Overview

 Any foreign companies' ongoing commercial online activities targeting Panamanian market.

 The Law differentiates between various types of data, defines and protects sensitive, personal, and confidential data.
-Further to the definitions in section 4, the Law defines the following:
+Further to the definitions in section on key definitions, the Law defines the following:

 - confidential data: such information that due to its nature must not be of public knowledge;